-I've always had a heavy flow—and by "heavy," I mean overnight pads during the day and changing every two hours when I'm out and about.
-And it's not just blood, of course.
-My endometrial lining sheds with fervor too, causing me to question (often) if I'm being punished in this life for inexplicable evils I've committed in previous ones.
+I've always had a heavy flow — and by "heavy," I mean overnight pads during the day and changing them every two hours when I'm out and about.
 It's been this way since I got my period and the accompanying back-breaking cramps in the bathroom of my judo gym the summer before seventh grade.
-Out of necessity, I quickly got my period routine down to a science, and found comfort in diaper-thick pads that would last me three hours, maybe four.
-Tampons were elusive—they never seemed as effective as they claimed—and even if I used one designed for heavy flows, I still had to wear a pad to make sure I didn't bleed through.
+Out of necessity, I quickly got my period routine down to a science and found comfort in diaper-thick pads that would last me three hours, maybe four.
+Tampons were elusive — they never seemed as effective as they claimed — and even if I used one designed for heavy flows, I still had to wear a pad to make sure I didn't bleed through.

 Fast-forward a decade, and menstrual cups became a buzzy option that promised all-day wear; though I quickly dismissed them as another way for people without life-disrupting cycles to continue going about their day.
 I just knew I was producing so much blood that no cup, no matter how big, would do anything but complicate my already-stressful period.
 But then I tried one.
 And it worked.